Monday, 23 February 2026

 In particular, very large European defence contracts and energy contracts with the USA are in jeopardy.

-This gives an even greater boost to EU and UK defence companies and also to large Emerging Markets companies, especially Korea.
+This gives an even greater boost to EU and UK defence companies and also to large Emerging Markets companies, especially those in Korea and China.

 The heavy expenditure of US Tech companies on AI has pushed up their P/Es to ridiculous levels while the $USD Fx rate still seems to be weakening.
 This has affected Amazon, nVidia, Google, Meta, etc. Also, nVidia is about to release its quarterly results this week.
 The EU is also talking about bypassing US financial dependence by creating a US-independent payment system and a digital Euro.
 This will be attractive to many other countries which desire to hold a stable currency, controlled by people who understand world economy (i.e sensible grown ups!).

 Meanwhile, Tesla seems to be heavily invested in old lithium battery technology (it has $billions invested in lithium mines and processing).
-It's new battery may be cheaper to manufacture but it is also impossible to repair.
-The new sodium batteries from CATL will be the future as they do not use 'dirty' minerals, are safe, work in cold temperature, can be charged quickly and often, and use cheap non-toxic materials.
-Many car manufacturers plan to switch over to these new safer sodium batteries, especially as the energy density is also improving.
+Its new battery may be cheaper to manufacture but it is also impossible to repair.
+The new sodium ion batteries from CATL will be the future as they do not use 'dirty' minerals, are safe, work in cold temperatures, can be charged quickly and often, and use cheap, mostly non-toxic materials which can be cheaply recycled.
+Many car manufacturers plan to switch over to these new safer sodium batteries, especially as their energy density is also improving.
 This means that the 2nd-hand price of cars using lithium-ion batteries, even if LFP, will plummet.
-In my opinion, Tesla has dug itself into an expensive lithium hole.
+In my opinion, Tesla has dug itself into an expensive hole.
+Elon's stubborn decision to stick with lithium and not use LIDAR for self-drive will be Tesla's downfall.

 I have been slowly divesting my USA-heavy ETFs and re-investing into UK\EU ETFs and Emerging Markets, commodities (gold, silver, copper, uranium) and Value ETFs.

-Recently, this includes more Fresnillo (FRES), EU\UK defence ETFs (WDEP, FDNG) and EM ETFs (ISDE).
-I have also increased my holdings of BNKE Europe banks.
+Recently for me, this includes buying more Fresnillo (FRES), EU\UK defence ETFs (WDEP, FDNG) and EM ETFs (ISDE).
+I have also increased my holdings of BNKE Europe banks (Swiss Francs are becoming more popular to replace having to hold cash in $USD).

 Summary